Why is it important that Topciment products have the CE Marking

 Direct Traction Adhesion (UNE EN 1542:2000)

 Abrasion resistance (UNE EN ISO 5470-1-2017)

-As an extra, other tests on compression, bending, fire resistance, etc. can be carried out.
-Tests that are not compulsory as they are not included in the applicable standard, but which contribute to the credibility and guarantees of the product or system.
+As an extra, other tests can be carried out on compression, bending, fire resistance, etc. Tests that are not mandatory as they are outside the application standard but contribute to giving an extra credibility and guarantees of the product or system.

-At Topciment® we have tested all the decorative systems, obtaining CE Marking for Sttandard, Efectto Quartz, Unlimitted and Evoluttion; Industtrial and Natture, the two latest additions, are currently being analysed in order to follow in the footsteps of the previous ones.
-Other related products such as Presealer, Topsealer, Acricem and Primapox, among others, are also available.
+At Topciment® we have fully tested the decorative systems, obtaining the CE Marking for Sttandard, Efectto Quartz, Evoluttion; Industtrial and Natture, the last two additions, are currently being analyzed to follow in the footsteps of the previous ones.
+Likewise, other related products such as Presealer, Topsealer, Acricem or Primapox, among others, also have it.

 Subscribe to our newsletter